sib-swiss/containers-introduction-training/docs/course_material/day2/introduction_snakemake.md

 ??? done "Answer"
-    Execute the workflow: `snakemake --cores 1 results/second_step.txt` Visualise your directory content: `ls -alh results/` You should now see Snakemake execute the 2 rules and produce both targets/outputs.
+    Execute the workflow: `snakemake --cores 1 results/second_step.txt` Visualise your directory content: `ls -alh results/` You should now see Snakemake execute the 2 rules and produce both outputs.
 To generate the output `results/second_step.txt`, Snakemake requires the input `results/first_step.txt`.
 Before the workflow is executed, this file does not exist, therefore, Snakemake looks for a rule that generates `results/first_step.txt`, in this case the first defined rule `first_step`.
 The process is then repeated for `first_step`.
 In this case, the rule does not require an input, so all dependencies are resolved, and Snakemake can generate the DAG.

 ### Important notes on chaining rules